curran/currankelleher.com/src/pages/blog/clickable-circles.md

 };
 ```

 The `main` function takes a `container` DOM element as an argument, and an object that contains the `state` and `setState` functions.
-The `main` function then calls the `renderSVG` function with the `container` element to create an SVG element, and then calls the `renderCircles` function with the SVG element, the `data` array, and the `state` and `setState` functions to render circles on the SVG.
+The `main` function then calls the `renderSVG` function with the `container` element to create an SVG element, and then calls the `clickableCircles` function with the SVG element, the `data` array, and the `state` and `setState` functions to render circles on the SVG.
+This is how we can give access to the state and the ability to update the state to nested functions.

 ## Making Circles Clickable